blz-it/blz-it.de/README.md

 # Welcome to [BLZ IT](https://blz-it.de)

-`BLZ IT` stands for `Bundesleistungszentrum IT` which can roughly be translated to `Federal Training Center IT`.
+`BLZ IT` stands for `Bundesleistungszentrum IT`, which can roughly be translated to `Federal Training Center IT`.
 Interested young people are being prepared to compete in competitions such as the German IT Nationals or [WorldSkills](https://worldskills.org/).

 The Project was built using [Astro](https://astro.build).
-Currently it is being hosted at https://blz-it.de.
+Currently, it is being hosted at https://blz-it.de.

 ## 🚀 Project Structure